Tottemo! Luckyman

-Tottemo!
-Luckyman (とっても! ラッキーマン, Tottemo!
+Lucky Man (とっても! ラッキーマン, Tottemo!
 Rakkīman) is a Japanese manga series written and illustrated by Hiroshi Gamo.
 It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from August 1993 to July 1997, with its chapters collected in 16 tankōbon volumes.
 The series follows the adventures of a bizarre superhero named Luckyman and his fights against various aliens and other enemies threatening the Earth.

-A 50-episode anime television series adaptation by studio Pierrot was broadcast on TV Tokyo between April 1994 and March 1995.
+A 50-episode anime television series adaptation by Studio Pierrot was broadcast on TV Tokyo between April 1994 and March 1995.
 Two video games Game Boy and Super Famicom consoles have been released, and the titular character Luckyman has been featured in the "Jump" crossover video games Jump Ultimate Stars and J-Stars Victory VS.

 Plot

 Yōichi Tsuitenai is the unluckiest boy in his hometown.
 One day, his luck truly ran out when he was crushed by an alien spaceship, killing him.
 But in this time of need, he was discovered by Luckyman, a cosmic superhero, who gives him the superpower of being extremely lucky.
 Now Yōichi, as Luckyman, must defend the Earth from aliens invading to conquer it, with the help of his sidekick, Endeavorman, their friend Superstarman, and three others, Victoryman, Friendshipman, and Geniusman.